elastic/harp/README.md

 ## Use cases

-* If you want to have a single secret value and you are asking yourself how to generate a strong password - Harp has a template engine with secret value generation functions to allow you to generate such values.
+* If you want to have a `single secret value` and you are asking yourself `how to generate a strong password` - Harp has a template engine with secret value generation functions to allow you to generate such values.

-* If you have thousands secrets to handle to deploy your platform/customers on multiple cloud providers with different secret storages - Harp will help you to define consistent secret provisioning bundles and pipelines.
+* If you have `thousands secrets` to handle to deploy your platform/customers `on multiple cloud providers` with `different secret storages` - Harp will help you to define consistent secret provisioning bundles and pipelines.

-* If you are in the situation when you need an ephemeral secret storage to bootstrap your long term cloud secret storage - Harp will help you to create secret containers that can be consumed on deployment.
+* If you are in the situation when you need an `ephemeral secret storage` to `bootstrap` your long term cloud secret storage - Harp will help you to create secret containers that can be consumed on deployment.

-* If you want to migrate massively your secrets from one secret storage to another - Harp provides you a secret container to store these secrets while they are going to be distributed in other secret storage implementations.
+* If you want to `migrate massively` your secrets from one secret storage to another - Harp provides you a secret container to store these secrets while they are going to be distributed in other secret storage implementations.

-* If you have to alter/modifiy a secret (rotation/deprecation/renewal) - Harp
+* If you have to `alter/modifiy` a secret (rotation/deprecation/renewal) - Harp
-  provides you a GitOps-able secret storage agnostic operation set, so that you can define a specification to describe how your secret operation is going to be applied offline on the secret container.
+  provides you a `GitOps-able` secret `storage agnostic operation set`, so that you can define a specification to describe how your secret operation is going to be applied offline on the secret container.